 Viewing Disputes in the Admin

-From this dashboard, you can:
+From this page, merchants can:

-- Open a dispute record to proceed with handling in the appropriate channel.
+- Open a dispute record: To proceed with handling in the appropriate channel.

 Disputes are a natural part of digital and subscription businesses.
-Subotiz consolidates all cases in one place, helping merchants respond on time with evidence and safeguard revenue, while final outcomes remain with the payment provider.
+Subotiz consolidates all cases in one place, helping merchants respond on time with the right evidence and safeguard revenue, while final outcomes remain with the payment provider.